-Table 2: SAG Deliverables Task No. Deliverable Review and Approval Due Date Develop SAG Process Guidance Document: Develop a SAG Process Guidance document, with input from the SAG Steering Committee, Seek feedback from SAG.
-Draft within 15 days of contract execution; final within 45 days contract execution 1 summarizing process rules and guiding principles for the next four-year EE Plan cycle (2018-2021).
+Task No. Deliverable Review and Approval Due Date 1 Develop SAG Process Guidance Document: Develop a SAG Process Guidance document, with input from the SAG Steering Committee, summarizing process rules and guiding principles for the next four-year EE Plan cycle (2018-2021).
+Seek feedback from SAG.
 Seek feedback from SAG Steering Committee.
-Annual Updates, as needed: Draft: November 1 Final: January 31 2 Annual Report Template: Develop an "Annual Report Template" with utility and stakeholder input.
+Draft within 15 days of contract execution; final within 45 days contract execution (completed in 2018) Annual Updates, as needed: Draft: November 1 Final: January 31 2 Annual Report Template: Develop an "Annual Report Template" with utility and stakeholder input.
 Seek interested participants for a small group discussion to develop the Annual Report Template.
-Draft 10/19/2018; Final 12/3/2018 3 Develop Annual SAG Plan and Schedule: Develop an annual SAG Plan and schedule with input from the SAG Steering Committee.
+Draft 10/19/2018; Final 12/3/2018 (completed - final template dated 12/28/18) 3 Develop Annual SAG Plan and Schedule: Develop an annual SAG Plan and schedule with input from the SAG Steering Committee.
 Present the draft annual SAG Plan at the beginning of each year and request input from SAG participants.
 Seek feedback on draft annual plan and schedule from SAG.
 Seek feedback on final annual plan and schedule from SAG Steering Committee.
-Draft by December 15 (annual); Final by January 31 (annual) 4 SAG Tracker: Update and circulate the SAG Tracker document, tracking open issues, action items and recommendations, within five (5) Business Days following each Large Group SAG meeting, to summarize action items and follow-up.
+Draft by December 15 (annual); Final by January 31 (annual) 4 SAG Tracker: Maintain an "issue tracker" document summarizing follow-up items, information requests, and action items from each meeting, which shall also include responses to open items and provide for when issues were "closed."
+If needed, the SAG Facilitator will seek clarification from the party making the comment after the meeting.
+The SAG Tracker will also separately and clearly indicate the status of items, including identifying if an item is Open, Closed, or Postponed.
 N/A Within 5 Business Days following Large Group SAG meetings.
 5 SAG Parking Lot Issues: Maintain a list of "parking lot" issues raised during SAG meetings that are unable to be addressed.
 This includes issues that are beyond the scope of the SAG, belong in the Income Qualified Energy Efficiency Advisory Committee or a subcommittee of the SAG, N/A Within 5 Business Days following Large Group SAG meetings, as needed.

 Table 2: SAG Deliverables Task No. Deliverable Review and Approval Due Date topics that should be considered at a later date, topics that are not of general interest, etc. 6 Develop and Launch New SAG Website: Develop and launch the new SAG website, in consultation with a web developer, including a website re-design and the addition of search functionality.
-N/A Launch in 2018
+N/A Launch in 2019

-IV.
+VI.
 Schedule

-Table 3 below includes the 2018 SAG schedule, including Large Group SAG meetings, SAG Steering Committee meetings, SAG Subcommittee kick-off meetings, and SAG Working Group kick-off meetings.
-Additional SAG Subcommittee and SAG Working Group meetings will be scheduled by the SAG Facilitator with participants of each group.
+Table 3 below includes the illustrative 2019 SAG schedule for Large Group SAG meetings.
+Meetings of the SAG Steering Committee, SAG Subcommittees, and SAG Working Groups are not listed in the table below.
+Instead, meetings will be scheduled by the SAG Facilitator with participants in each group.

-Meeting agendas will be circulated to participants approximately five (5) Business Days before each meeting.
+Final Large Group SAG meeting agendas will be circulated to participants approximately five (5) Business Days before each meeting.
 Meeting dates and the agenda topics listed in Table 3 are subject to change.